Orange-OpenSource/ouds-ios/docs_release/README.md

 Co-authored-by: Julien Déramond <julien.deramond@orange.com>
 ```

-- Generate documentation from Swift sources, it will update online version and generate a ZIP file in _/tmp_
+- Generate documentation: from Xcode build the doc, export each doccarchive, then rnu the script ; it will update online version and generate a ZIP file in _/tmp_
     ```shell
-    ./generateDoc.sh --libversion=X.Y.Z --usegit
+    ./uploadWebDoc.sh --libversion=X.Y.Z --usegit
     # --usegit means updating GitHub Pages branch
     # Add --nozip if you don't want a ZIP file
-    # X.Y.Z here is just the version number to display in main index.html pages, replace values of course
+    # X.Y.Z here is just the version number to display in main index.html page, replace value of course
     ```

 - Launch a job on your runner to build the demo application